mildred/ovroot/README.md

 Ideas:

-- unshare mount namespace
+- unshare mount namespace (might not be needed, but allow nice auto cleanup)
-- prepare a temp dir $tmp
+- prepare a temp dir $tmp (tmpfs)
+- mark it unbindable
-- mkdir $tmp/root $tmp/merged
+- mkdir $tmp/root $tmp/upper $tmp/work $tmp/merged
+- mount rbind upper to $tmp/upper (could this be skipped?, the upper can perhaps be taken from $/tmp/root/.../upper)
-- pivot root $tmp, /root
+- pivot root $tmp, /root (only if namespaced)
+- mount rbind / to $tmp/root (if not namespaced)
-- mount overlayfs recursive /root,/root/...upper to /merged
+- mount overlayfs recursive $tmp/root,$tmp/upper to $tmp/merged
-- chroot /merged
+- chroot or pivot root to $tmp/merged